LOMOND HILLS ADVENTURE TRIATHLON

 Competitors will be asked to provide an estimated swim time on the entry form.
 This is incase we decide to split swimmers into two swim waves which will be based on swim time.

 This race will run with social distancing measures in place and details will follow later.

 Event HQ and transition will be in a clearing to the south of the dam at Harperleas reservoir.

 The nearest car park is at Craigmead, which is at the top of the road between Falkland and Leslie.
-Parking will be very limited and so competitors are encouraged to lift share.
+Parking will be very limited and its advised that car sharing is not recommended.
 There will be a marshal directing traffic.

 Bio-security measures will be in place at Craigmead and all competitors must adhere to them (details later).

 Getting to the event HQ from Craigmead will take about 20 minutes, most of which can be cycled.
 Marshals will be on hand to direct competitors.
 This is the only way you can get to the race HQ.